JamesParkNINJA/acf-repeater-tabs/README.md

 ## v3.8
 A tabbed-view extension to Advanced Custom Field PRO's repeater fields

-Stable compatibility: ACF PRO v5.5.12+
+Stable compatibility: ACF PRO v5.5.12, WordPress Classic Editor

+## !!!Not Actively Maintained!!!

 ## Using the plugin